 - It’s not only for baby – your baby food maker and processor is not limited to purees.
 As your baby gets older you can control the blender to make foods with more texture.
 You can even use it to steam and blend veggies to make soups or sauces for the whole family.

 Cons of a baby food maker and processor:

 - Time consuming – while actually steaming and blending your own home made baby food only takes a few minutes, the prep work can take a bit of time.
 Peeling and chopping the fruit and veggies takes more time than the actual cooking!
 Not everyone has this time.

-- An extra gadget – maybe you already have a steamer and/or a blender and you don’t need an extra kitchen gadget that will take up valuable space.
+- An extra gadget – maybe you already have a steamer and/or a blender?
+So you don’t need an extra kitchen gadget that will take up valuable space.

 - Storage space – homemade baby food will need storing, and doesn’t last as long as shop bought baby food.
 You will need to refrigerate or freeze larger quantities of homemade baby food, which may take up valuable space.

 So, do I really need a baby food maker and processor?

 The answer to this question is totally up to you.
 Many parents can make do with what they already have in their kitchen be it a blender, food processor or even a fork to mash soft fruit or veggies by hand.
 However, if you are planning to make your baby’s every meal a baby food maker and processor may become your go-to appliance in your kitchen.